"There's nothing more romantic than Italian food." - Elisha Cuthbert

 Virtually join Francesca Montillo, owner of Lazy Italian Culinary Adventures, cookbook author and native Italian, in her kitchen for Italian cooking and baking classes hosted via Zoom!
 Join from the comforts of your home, and learn to prepare delicious dishes from her native land.
 Although cooking along is encouraged, the participation level is up to you, you can simply watch and learn, ask questions, while taking notes along the way, or you can cook and bake along during the class.
 Recipes will be straightforward so you can easily replicate the dishes in the future.

-All the details and fine print: - Classes are $25 per screen (unless otherwise noted for our special classes) with a max of two people per screen - Grab a friend, partner or neighbor to join you! - Pre-payment is required and accepted via credit card. - Classes run between 90 minutes to 2 hours, depending on menu. - 1 week prior to class you will receive the recipes, which you can also use as a shopping list, should you wish to cook along during the class. - 2 days prior to class you will receive a private Zoom link to log in for the class.
-We ask that you do not forward or share your link with anyone. - Refunds are not available, but transfers to another class or person are allowed.
+DETAILS: - Classes are $25 per screen (unless otherwise noted for our special classes). - Pre-payment is required and accepted via credit card. - Classes run between 90 minutes to 2 hours, depending on menu. - 1 week prior to class you will receive the recipes, which you can also use as a shopping list and the ZOOM link to join on the day of class. - Refunds are not available, but transfers to another class or person are allowed.
 No refunds will be available for no-shows, although you will receive the video recording of the class. - Classes are in Eastern Standard Time, so keep that in mind when signing up. - Classes are recorded, so if you can't make it to the live class, sign up and receive the recording the next day!